VR Resources (CVE:VRR) Shares Down 25% – Here’s What Happened

-VR Resources Ltd. (CVE:VRR – Get Free Report)’s stock price was down 25% on Thursday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 705,000 shares traded hands during trading, an increase of 139% from the average daily volume of 294,776 shares.
+VR Resources Ltd. (CVE:VRR – Get Free Report)’s stock price traded down 25% on Friday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+167,000 shares changed hands during mid-day trading, a decline of 44% from the average session volume of 296,537 shares.
 The stock had previously closed at C$0.02.

 About VR Resources